Discover more from Stewdamus' Chart Analysis & Trade Alerts

 Weight - (see balance allocation, same thing)

-Profit/Loss - this is the dollar amount of my profit or loss.
+Profit/Loss - This is the dollar amount of my profit or loss.

 Money Out of Trade - the dollar amount I took out of the trade.